MartinBernstorff/Integator/README.md

 ## Roadmap
 * p1: In a monorepo, if you init, it uses the git root.
 Instead, we want it to uses the current directory.
+* p1: Remove all the Shell() calls, because they presuppose that we want to start in the calling directory